BestTimesToVisit.com Logo

 safety

 Dress modestly, especially when visiting religious sites.
-Women should cover their shoulders and knees, and men should avoid wearing shorts.
-This shows respect for local customs and helps avoid unwanted attention.
+Women should cover their shoulders and knees; men should avoid shorts.
+This is a sign of respect and helps avoid unwanted attention.

 culture

-Learn a few basic Arabic phrases – even a simple 'shukran' (thank you) goes a long way in showing respect and making a positive impression on locals.
-People appreciate the effort, even if your pronunciation isn't perfect.
+Learn a few basic Arabic phrases – even a simple 'shukran' (thank you) goes a long way in showing respect and enhancing your interactions with locals.
+Jordanians are incredibly welcoming and appreciate the effort.

 food